 EDIT: Only Kiruna has a mine, Narvik doesn’t.
 The latter, however, is connected to the iron ore business in Kiruna by railway as the iron ore is transported to Narvik for further transportation via ships.
 That’s what I meant but stupidly didn’t say like that, sorry!

-If you’d like to read more about the topic, here are some of the articles I mentioned in the video that will hopefully help you out:
+Here are also some of the articles I mentioned in the video that will hopefully help you out:

 Tromsø Geophysical Observatory: The Northern Lights - where, when and what